Raising Hope season 4: Production

 On March 4, 2013, Raising Hope was renewed for a fourth season.
-The additional two episodes that were ordered for season three will now air as part of season four.
+The additional two episodes that were ordered for season three instead aired as part of season four.
 This season was announced to premiere in late fall and air alongside the new series Enlisted, in the new timeslot of Fridays at 9:00 pm following Bones.
 On September 12, 2013, Fox announced that Enlisted would premiere in January instead of November and that Raising Hope would have back-to-back episodes in the fall.
-On October 21, 2013, FOX announced that the season premiere of Raising Hope would be delayed a week.
+On October 21, 2013, Fox announced that the season premiere of Raising Hope would be delayed a week.
 On March 10, 2014, Fox announced that they canceled Raising Hope; making its fourth season the final season.
 The series finale aired April 4, 2014.